 Here are some of my favorite Language Arts Resources

-You’ll want some basic Grammar References for a Literature-based Curriculum
+You’ll want some basic Grammar References to help you teach with a literature-based Curriculum.

 These classics have remained best sellers for decades.
-Although these show more recent editions, older editions would work just fine!
+Although there are more recent editions, older editions would work just fine!
 Keep on the lookout for one of these at used bookstores.

 #1 A Grammar Reference written at the level of your students

 If you have difficulty explaining grammar and composition rules to your younger children in a way they can understand, try references written at the level of your students.

 We found this series to be particularly helpful and enjoyable for our kids: